laravel/docs/configuration.md

     'debug' => env('APP_DEBUG', false),

-The second value passed to the `env` function is the "default value".
+The second value passed to the `env` function is the "default value."
 This value will be used if no environment variable exists for the given key.

 <a name="determining-the-current-environment"></a>
 ### Determining The Current Environment